AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Tooltips.md

 * `{%symbol}`
 * `{%description}`

-Please note that you can always add a custom field in your data and use a custom token corresponding to it.
+Please note that you can always add a custom field to your data and use a custom token corresponding to it.

-In the sample below, both the main text and title of tooltips are configured.
-In addition to the default tokens, a custom one (*{%short_desc}*) is used:
+In the sample below, both the main text and titles of tooltips are configured.
+In addition to the default tokens, a custom token *{%short_desc}* is used:

 ```
 // add event markers